marklangbehn/pbase-rpm-installer/README.md

 ## PBase RPM Installer Application Components
 ##### Version 1.0

 Installing and configuring a Linux server can be challenging.
-PBase Foundation is a set of configurable RPM installers that provide a foundation for servers and desktops that work consistently across several versions of the Red Hat Enterprise Linux and CentOS operating system family.
+PBase-Foundation is a set of configurable RPM installers that provide a foundation for servers and desktops that work consistently across several versions of the Red Hat Enterprise Linux and CentOS operating system family.
+Several application stack installers are provided using these RPM components.

 ## Our Almost Famous 3-Minute Installation